murphy-slaw/spectral-seas/design_docs/brain_dump.md

 √ Fix repair recipe for stone swords
 √ Fix uncraftable potion in treasure chest loot
 √ Map markers for tethered horses
+√ Pirate ships
+√ Add a way to heal pets
 INVALID TODO: cloak botania mushrooms in the same way as flowers INVALID TODO: disable amethyst golems from spawning inside geodes by default or getting started in spectrum is a bad time INVALID TODO: figure out waystone costs for towers